-To be considered for admission applicants must have:
+To be considered for admission to the MScN or Diploma program applicants must have:

 1. A baccalaureate degree in nursing from an accredited program in Canada, or an equivalent from an institution recognized by the University, with a minimum GPA of 3.0 (B).